 A low taper fade haircut is a type of fade where your hair gets gradually shorter, starting from a lower level, just above the ears.
-If you’re not a fan of fading too close to the skin on the sides and exposing your scalp, this one’s the most ideal to try.
+If you’re not a fan of fading too close to the skin on the sides and exposing your scalp, this one’s ideal.

 So, what is a low taper fade?
 Here are pictures of the coolest short low taper fade haircuts for guys!